-Study of marketing theory and contributions of economics and behavioral sciences to marketing thought.
+Marketing theory and contributions of economics and behavioral sciences to marketing thought.

+252. Marketing Institutions (3)

 Prerequisite: Business Administration 203.

 Analysis of development of wholesaling and retailing and of growth, change, and efficiency of these institutions in the American and other economies.

 253. Seminar in Marketing Price Policy (3)

 Prerequisite: Business Administration 203.